Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Discussion

 \subsection{Recognizing the influence of prior information on the quality model-data fit}

-The use of informative priors has been shown to help constrain model parameters when mathematical models are fitted to data in many Bayesian inference applications \cite{Wu2018,Choy2009,Bode2017,Baker2017,Adams2020a,Lawson2018,Drovandi2016}.
+The use of informative priors has been shown to help constrain model parameters when mathematical models are fitted to data in many Bayesian inference applications \cite{Wu2018,Choy2009,Adams2020a,Lawson2018,Drovandi2016}.
 Despite this advantage, the usage of uninformative priors has predominated in the context of analyzing model sloppiness \cite{Brown2003,Brown2004,Mannakee2016}.
-In such a context, vague uniform priors, spanning several orders of magnitude, have been used to prevent the model-data fitting algorithm to become insensitive to parameter changes \cite{Gutenkunst2007,Brown2003,Transtrum2011}, rather than reflecting their true purpose: accounting for pre-existing knowledge about the parameter values \cite{Choy2009,Baker2019,Geris2016}.
-Here, we introduced how to account for informative priors when analyzing model sloppiness, with our example results illustrating how this new approach identifies the relative effect of informative priors on the quality of the model-data fit.
+In such a context, vague uniform priors, spanning several orders of magnitude, have been used to prevent potential optimization algorithm failures \cite{Gutenkunst2007,Brown2003,Transtrum2011}, rather than reflecting their true purpose: accounting for pre-existing knowledge about the parameter values \cite{Choy2009,Baker2019}.
+Here, we introduced how to account for informative priors when analyzing model sloppiness, with our example results illustrating how this approach identifies the relative effect of informative priors on the quality of the model-data fit.
 Specifically, the LIS method (matrix $\mathbf{G}$) was shown to reveal directions in parameter space where the posterior differs most strongly from the prior (Fig.~\ref{fig:eig_Scenario3_marginals}) while the posterior covariance method (matrix $\mathbf{P}$) was shown to reveal directions in parameter space that are strongly informed by the combination of both data and priors (Figs.~\ref{fig:eig_Scenario2_marginals} and~\ref{fig:eig_network_marginals}).
-Additionally, our Bayesian analysis of sloppiness (matrices $\mathbf{P}$ and $\mathbf{G}$) was shown to provide equivalent results to those based on earlier approaches (matrices $\mathbf{H}$ and $\mathbf{L}$) when uninformative (vague) priors are used in the implementation of Bayesian inference (Table~\ref{tb:eigenparameters M-M model}) and when the data are very informative for the model parameters (Fig.~\ref{fig:Beeler--Reuter} and S11).
-Consequently, we have demonstrated that our Bayesian approach to analyzing sloppiness complements earlier approaches \cite{Brown2003,Brown2004} in that the effects of prior beliefs on the quality of the model-data fit can be segregated when all methods are used together.
+Additionally, the Bayesian analysis of sloppiness (matrices $\mathbf{P}$ and $\mathbf{G}$) was shown to provide equivalent results to those based on earlier approaches (matrices $\mathbf{H}$ and $\mathbf{L}$) when uninformative (vague) priors are used in the implementation of Bayesian inference (Table~\ref{tb:eigenparameters M-M model}) and when the data are very informative for the model parameters (Fig.~\ref{fig:Beeler--Reuter} and S11).
+Consequently, we have demonstrated that the Bayesian approach to analyzing sloppiness complements earlier approaches \cite{Brown2003,Brown2004} in that the effects of prior beliefs on the quality of the model-data fit can be segregated when all methods are used together.
 This then clarifies which of the model parameters (or parameter combinations) are predominantly informed by the data or the prior.